python-parsy/parsy/docs/overview.rst

   * we can easily handle cases where later parsing depends on the value of something parsed earlier e.g. Hollerith constants.
-  * it's easy to build up complex result objects, rather than having list of lists etc.
+  * it's easy to build up complex result objects, rather than having lists of lists etc.
   * there is no need for things like `pyparsing's Forward class
     <http://infohost.nmt.edu/tcc/help/pubs/pyparsing/web/class-Forward.html>`_ .